Holes of Merit:2, 4, 5, 6, 7, 9, 10, 13, 14, 15, 16, 18

 From 1899, the Oxford and Cambridge Golfing Society began playing their home matches at Rye.
 This relationship continues strong today.
 The biggest event in the Society's calendar is the President's Putter.

-Jaeger Kovich contributed an analysis of the 7th hole on The Fried Egg.
+Jaeger Kovich contributed an analysis of the 7th hole to The Fried Egg

 The Rye Golf Club website reads: "Speed of play is a very important aspect of golf at Rye, largely because a foursome, to be enjoyable, needs to play 18 holes at a very good pace, and therefore all players, regardless of format, are expected to play their part in ensuring there is adequate time for those lunching and playing again in the afternoon.
 Calling other, faster groups through is encouraged at Rye, and there should be no reluctance to do so to ensure that everyone travels at the speed they wish without inconveniencing anyone on the links."
 This alone should put it on the top of your must-play list.
 It says so much with so little about the club and course.